amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 Also vertical shift done to simulate driving up or down the slope of the track.

 ### 4- Using left and right camera images
-Choosing randomly left and right images, adding a small angle .3 to the left camera and subtract a small angle of 0.25 from the right camera.
-That will help to teach he model to correct the car to move from the left and right to the center of the track.
+Choosing randomly left and right images, adding a small angle .3 to the left camera and subtract a small angle of 0.3 from the right camera.
+That will help to teach the model to correct the car to move from the left and right to the center of the track.

 ###  Preprocessing
-Cropped sample images to not feed unused features to the model like the horizon and the car’s hood, then resize then to 64x64 pixels square image.
-Input image was split to HSV planes before been passed to the network.
+Model feeded with cropped sample images to not feed it with unused features like the horizon and the car’s hood, then resize them to 64x64 pixels square images.
+Input images were split to HSV planes before been passed to the trained network.

 ## Model